wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 Project management is against human nature.
 I have to overcome fear to form the team, I need to find out the motivation to assign tasks and I must put benefits beforehand to achieve the project goals.
-Just as we know, if I want ants to come, I put sugar on the floor.
+Just as we know, if we want ants to come, we put sugar on the floor.

 Thank you.